the-blue-fountain/Vibely/README.md

-# Connect 🌐
+# Vibely 🌐

 **Bridging Distances, Building Relationships**

-Connect is a modern, full-stack social media platform built with Next.js 14, designed to facilitate meaningful connections and conversations in a sleek, dark-themed interface.
+Vibely is a modern, full-stack social media platform built with Next.js 14, designed to facilitate meaningful connections and conversations in a sleek, dark-themed interface.
 The platform enables users to share messages, engage with communities, and build lasting relationships through real-time interactions.

 ## ✨ Features